How to submit a donation

 Donated through the Australian Government's Cultural Gifts Program in memory of [name].

-Within the spirit of the Program, gifts should be accepted on the basis that they will form part of an institution's permanent collection.
+Donations should only be accepted on the basis that they will form part of an institution's permanent collection.
 However, the department acknowledges changes in collection policies may occasionally result in the need to deaccession items.